morotsman/primes_generator/README.md

 Due to me being a bit lazy I put both services in the same repository, hope that is ok?

+## Run the app

+> sbt run

+Then select which service to start.

+Manually test the app:

+Install [httpie] and then:

+> http --stream GET :8081/prime/17

 ## PrimeNumberService

 > The `prime-number-server` does the actual Prime number calculation - it serves responses continuously over Finagle OR gRPC and uses proper abstractions to communicate failure